gregist/gregist.github.io/blog/terminology.md

 ---
 layout:      post
 title:       Terminology
-date:       2015-05-09 00:00:01
+date:        2015-05-09
+update_date:
 summary:     PHYLOSOPHY IS ALL ABOUT TERMINOLOGY.
 categories:  blog
 permalink:   /blog/terminology/
 ---

 *PHYLOSOPHY IS ALL ABOUT TERMINOLOGY.*